blinklabs-io/docs/src/content/docs/guides/dingo/004-using-dingo-with-cardano-cli.md

 <br>

 ## Step 3 - Run  Cardano CLI Command to Query Tip
-Let run our first Cardano CLI command to query the tip of the preview blockchain using Dingo node to provide the data.
+Let's run our first Cardano CLI command to query the tip of the Preview network using the Dingo node.

-We will run the following command to query the tip:
+Run the following command to query the tip:

 ```
 ./cardano-cli query tip \
 --testnet-magic 2 \
 --socket-path dingo.socket
 ```
-> ⚠️ Please note the socket-path above assumes you downloaded Cardano CLI to your dingo folder.
-If you put cardano-cli binary in a different location, please adjust the path.
-You can use `realpath dingo.socket` to find the absolute path to your dingo.socket.
+> ⚠️ Please note: The `--socket-path` shown above assumes you downloaded cardano-cli into your `~/dingo` directory.
+If you installed cardano-cli elsewhere, adjust the path accordingly.
+You can use `realpath dingo.socket` to determine the absolute path to `dingo.socket`.

 ![dingo-query-tip](/dingo-query-tip.png)